How to make money on TikTok in 2026

 To get started, you’ll need a few things:

 You set the price yourself – anywhere from $0.99 to $189.99 for the whole series.
-Some sell full workout plans, cooking lessons, or behind-the-scenes content that doesn’t go on their public feed.
+Some sell full workout plans, cooking lessons, or behind-the-scenes access content that doesn’t go on their public feed.
 It’s a good setup if you’ve already got fans who stick around for what you do.

 A TikTok series works best when you have an engaged audience – people who care about a specific thing you share.
 Think consistent theme, like hobbies, tutorials, or anything you’d normally charge for outside TikTok.